Baumtreter/ha-todo-inbox-synchronizer/README.md

 # To-do Inbox Synchronizer

-> **DISCLAIMER: CODE WRITTEN BY A VIBE-CODED AI**
+> **VIBE-CODE DISCLAIMER: CODE WRITTEN WITH AI ASSISTANCE**
 >
-> This blueprint and most of this README were created with AI assistance.
+> This blueprint and this README were created with AI assistance.
 I defined the problem, the behavior, and the acceptance tests.
 The AI wrote the YAML and helped with the documentation.
-I reviewed and tested the result in Home Assistant, but I am not pretending that writing prompts turns me into a developer.
-It turns out it can still produce a useful blueprint.
-Please review it before you use it.
+I reviewed and tested the result in Home Assistant.
+I am not calling myself a developer because an AI produced some YAML after I asked it questions.
+I am calling this a small solution to an annoying problem, because that is what it is.
+>
+> K2-SO would probably describe this as a questionable use of resources.
+He would not be wrong.
+The useful part is that the automation was tested, the failure path was checked, and the source item survives if the target add fails.

 ## Why this exists

-Alexa was a convenient voice inbox for shopping items.
+Alexa used to be a useful voice inbox for shopping items.
 Then Amazon improved the Alexa+ experience even further.

 No. Not really.

-In my setup, getting a newly spoken item onto the shopping list I actually use became unnecessarily awkward.
+In my setup, getting a spoken item onto the shopping list I actually use became unnecessarily awkward.
 Bring! remains the household's actual shopping list.
-Alexa is the fast input channel.
-This blueprint connects the two without turning them into two competing sources of truth.

-The shared blueprint stays provider-agnostic.
-It lets you choose any two different `todo.*` entities.
-My use case is Alexa as the inbox and Bring! as the target, but the YAML contains no personal entity IDs.
+Alexa is quick to talk to.
+So I wanted a simple split:

+- Alexa is the voice inbox.
+- Bring! is the actual shopping list.
+- Home Assistant moves the item between them.

+That is all this project does.
+It does not attempt to redesign shopping, replace Bring!, or negotiate peace between two competing lists.
+Amazon can keep polishing the experience.
+Home Assistant can just move the item.

-## What it does
+## What this little machine does

 - Watches the selected **source** to-do list for `todo.item_added`.
 - Processes only the UIDs delivered by that trigger.